Fantom-Factory/afSlim/readme.md

     $ fanr install -r http://repo.status302.com/fanr/ afSlim

-To use in a project, add it as a dependency in your `build.fan`:
+To use in a project, add a dependency in your `build.fan`:

     depends = ["sys 1.0", ..., "afSlim 0+"]